isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 <p><strong>Only for eligible students.</strong>
 </p>
 <p>Parents/ Guardians of eligible students will receive a Parents Gateway
-(PG) App message by 20 December 2024 to inform that your child/ ward if he/ she is offered to take subject(s) at a more demanding level (MDL).</p>
+(PG) message by 20 December 2024 to inform that your child/ ward if he/ she is offered to take subject(s) at a more demanding level (MDL).</p>
 <p>Parents/ Guardians to respond directly via PG App by 24 December 2024.</p>
 </td>
 <td rowspan="1" colspan="1">